This is a detailed article. If you want a quick practical example, see: How to enable EurekaLog for production, disable

 Note: EurekaLog post-processing will first check if EUREKALOG symbol is present; if it is not defined - post-processing will be skipped.

-You may undefine (e.g. remove) EUREKALOG symbol from certain build configurations (profiles).
+You may undefine (e.g. remove) EUREKALOG symbol from certain build configurations.
 Do not remove EUREKALOG_VER7 symbol, remove only EUREKALOG symbol.

 Important: Please note that settings are inherited.
-Therefore, you have to remove EUREKALOG symbol from Base profile first, then add EUREKALOG symbol to your specific profile (Debug, Release, etc.).
-If you have created additional sub-configurations - be sure not to enable EurekaLog on parent profiles to avoid inheritance.
-Typically you are supposed to create your configurations with EurekaLog disabled - and only enable EurekaLog on "leafs".
+Therefore, you have to remove EUREKALOG symbol from Base build configuration first, then add EUREKALOG symbol to your specific build configuration (Debug, Release, etc.).
+If you have created additional sub-configurations - be sure not to enable EurekaLog on parent build configurations to avoid inheritance.
+Typically you are supposed to create your build configurations with EurekaLog disabled - and only enable EurekaLog on "leafs".

-EUREKALOG symbol in Debug configuration is inherited from base configuration
+EUREKALOG symbol in Debug build configuration is inherited from Base build configuration

 You can add/remove EUREKALOG symbol manually, or use EurekaLog project options dialog.
-You should see "Profiles" option on "General" page (on Delphi 2009+):
+You should see "Build Configurations" tab on "General" page:

-Profiles option indicate EurekaLog is enabled for all configurations
+Build Configurations tab indicate EurekaLog is enabled for all build configurations

-(EurekaLog is enabled in Base profile, which means it is inherited to all other profiles)
+(EurekaLog is enabled in Base build configuration, which means it is inherited to all other build configurations)

-First, uncheck "Base" profile - this will remove EUREKALOG symbol from base configuration, thus disabling EurekaLog for entire project.
-Next, check the desired profile:
+First, uncheck the "Base" build configuration - this will remove the EUREKALOG symbol from the base build configuration, thus disabling EurekaLog for the entire project.
+Next, check the desired build configuration:

 EurekaLog is enabled for Debug build configuration only